What is plastic made from?

 Plastic is made from oil, a non-renewable resource.
-Oil wells are drilled on land or at sea (for photos) and the crude oil is sent to an oil refinery to turn it into products such as petrol, paraffin and lubricating oil.
-It is also made into plastic.
+Oil wells are drilled on land or at sea and the crude oil is sent to an oil refinery to turn it into products such as petrol, paraffin, lubricating oil and plastic.

-Wow fact: Recycling saves energy – just one plastic bottle can save the same amount of energy needed to power a 60watt light bulb for 6 hours.
+Wow fact: Just one plastic bottle can save the same amount of energy needed to power a 60 watt light bulb for 6 hours.

 How is plastic recycled?

 - Plastic is collected by your local council.

 - It is then sorted into different types and sent to processing plants, these are often overseas.

 - Here the plastic is shredded into tiny pieces.